 Q: Which health insurances do you accept?

-A: I accept many of the major health insurances plans in California.
+A: I accept a limited number of health insurances plans.
 For a complete list of accepted insurance plans, please click HERE.

 Q: Are there any downsides to using my health insurance to pay for my therapy?

 A: When using your health insurance to pay for your therapy sessions, certain personal information, such as your diagnosis & progress in therapy, must be shared with your insurance carrier.
 Therefore before deciding if using your insurance is in your best interest, please consider (1) the purpose of your therapy and (2) how comfortable you are with the amount of information that is being shared.

 A: No. The majority of clinical psychologists do not prescribe medication.
 Medication is generally prescribed only by medical personnel, such as psychiatrists.

 A: If it is determined that your psychotherapy would be improved with medication, I can provide you with a referral.